simplytesthere/docusaurus-base/docs/User Device Support/Backing Up Your Data - macOS.md

 tags:
   - employees-only
 authors: Sye Williams
-title: Backing Up Your Data on macOS
+title: Back Up Your Data on macOS
 slug: /user-device-support/backup-macOS
 sidebar_position: 2
 ---
+## Overview

 Before upgrading/replacing your computer, we advise backing up your data.

 While we will perform a data backup, we will only backup your user folder.
 This doesn't include your browser bookmarks.
 If you save data elsewhere outside of your user folder or under another login, you either need to specify to us what logins or perform the backup yourself.

+See below for instructions on how to backup your data.

+## Instructions

-## Step 1: Back Up Your Bookmarks
+### Step 1: Back Up Your Bookmarks
 The easiest way to backup your bookmarks is to sign into the browser(s) you use with your ASC email and sync the data.
 Doing so will mean that your bookmarks will go with you whenever you sign into the browser(s) on your new computer.

 Click the appropriate link to learn how to backup your browser bookmarks: